-Students now have an official TSTC e-mail account.
-This account is the official e-mail address to which TSTC will send electronic communications and from which you must reply.
+Students now have an official TSTC email account.
+This account is the official email address to which TSTC will send electronic communications and from which you must reply.
 You can expect to receive official information from your instructors and college staff regarding course information, deadlines, policy/procedure changes, changes in degree requirements, special events, course schedule changes, regulatory changes, emergency notices, and other useful information.
-Please check your e-mail at least twice weekly.
+Please check your email regularly.
 To begin accessing your account, visit http://mymail.tstc.edu and use your WebAdvisor login and password.

-With the MyMail account, students can get organized, consolidate e-mail, reply by chat, stay on schedule, get your calendar on the go, get class notes from a friend, ace your team project, make it easier to get together, share files instantly and, call friends for free.
-If students need help accessing the TSTC e-mail account, contact the student help desk at 956.364.5000.
+With the MyMail account, students can get organized, consolidate email, reply by chat, stay on schedule, get your calendar on the go, get class notes from a friend, ace your team project, make it easier to get together, share files instantly and, call friends for free.
+If students need help accessing the TSTC email account, contact the student help desk at 956-364-5000.